chapel-lang/chapel-blog/content/posts/7qs-chop/index.md

 simple laptop to (pre-)exascale supercomputers featured in the TOP500 list (e.g., Frontier and LUMI)—including both NVIDIA and AMD GPU architectures.
 Remarkably, this has been achieved with minimal effort dedicated to portability.
 We have already scaled our applications to more than 51,200 CPU cores and 1,024 GPU accelerators, leading to many outcomes in terms of solving hard problem instances, validating our approach at scale, and demonstrating the viability of PGAS-based designs on state-of-the-art heterogeneous platforms.
+For example, we confirmed the optimality of some very hard flowshop scheduling problem instances in under two hours using CPUs only, which required the exploration of approximately <small>$95×10^{15}$</small> tree nodes.
+This is particularly notable, as such a result would have been inconceivable just a few years ago without relying on hundreds of GPU accelerators.

 #### 6. If you could improve Chapel with a finger snap, what would you do?